Keep the Trail Access info current...

 Eventually the challenge and angle of the descent reduces and you will find the going a lot easier than before.
 The trail continues heading west and after a few kilometres you will see Four Mile Spur to the west and hear the sounds of the Howqua River below.
 The final section of the circuit is steep and requires a fair amount of bush bashing as you negotiate the regrowth along the final spur and river banks.
 Return to the trail head by fording the river (wherever you meet it) and locate a foot trail on the southern banks.
 Follow this west for a 1.5-2km, crossing the river multiple times until Gardiners Hut appears.

-Until it reaches the Mt Buller Alpine Resort boundary, the lower portion of this circuit is within the Alpine National Park.
-Beyond this the land is managed by the Mt Buller and Mt Stirling Alpine Resort Management Board on behalf of the Crown.
-Camping is not permitted within the Mt Buller Alpine Resort, yet there are camping options on the West Ridge and Little Mount Buller outside the resort boundary.
+Until it reaches the Mount Buller Alpine Resort boundary, the lower portion of this circuit is within the Alpine National Park.
+Beyond this the land is managed by the Mount Buller and Mount Stirling Alpine Resort Management Board on behalf of the Crown.
+Camping is not permitted within the Mount Buller Alpine Resort, yet there are camping options on the West Ridge and Little Mount Buller outside the resort boundary.
 Select the most appropriate campsite to your direction of travel and time of initial departure.
 An alternative would be to start and end the circuit in the Alpine Resort an camp near Gardiners Hut on the Howqua River.

 There is no water available on either spur, except for a few creeks high on the mountain.
 Water is available in the Buller Alpine Village and from the Howqua River in the valley below.